gain

 that lasts a lifetime

-Willy Wonka runs approximately 3 hours with a 15 minute intermission and is most enjoyed by ages 7-adult.
+Sleeping Beauty The Musical runs approximately 2.5 hours with a 15 minute intermission and is most enjoyed by ages 5-adult.
 Performances will be held at the Lakeville Area Arts Center (20965 Holyoke Ave, Lakeville, MN 55044)

 audition registration